argeier/lox-python/README.md

 # Python Lox Interpreter

-This is a Python implementation of the Lox programming language, based on Bob Nystrom's excellent book [Crafting Interpreters](https://craftinginterpreters.com/).
+This is a Python implementation of the Lox programming language, based on Bob Nystrom's book [Crafting Interpreters](https://craftinginterpreters.com/).
 The project serves as a learning exercise to understand interpreter design and implementation.

 ## About